teaching-FEEC/dgm-2026.1/README.md

 - 1 (To what extent do training data influence the model's response to a user's request when the requested attributes are unconventional?)
 - 2 (Can fine-tuning data improve the model’s ability to correctly apply attributes?)

-# Expected Output of the generative model.
+# Expected Output of the Generative Model.
 The output of the generative model in this project will consist of images generated from '"""""""controlled"""""""" textual prompts, with a specific focus on attribute manipulation, especially color.

 In the initial state (pre-trained model), the system is expected to generate images influenced by learned statistical patterns, often failing to correctly apply uncommon attributes specified in the prompt.